Guide

 Use this page as the screening layer before high-cost or irreversible treatment.
 If two or more of these signals show up, move into the second-opinion guide and compare explanations before committing.

-City pages should route trust-intent users here directly.
+City pages should route trust-intent users here directly because this is the stronger checklist and comparison page.

 Related decision paths